rsolter/rsolter.github.io/_posts/2019-12-20-Daily_Bike_Forecast.md

 level.

-To try and improve the accuracy of the ridership forecasts, daily percipitation data from NOAA will be included.
-The percipitation data was collected from the Reagan National Airport weather station and measures percipitation in tenths of a millimeter.
+To try and improve the accuracy of the ridership forecasts, daily precipitation data from NOAA will be included.
+The precipitation data was collected from the Reagan National Airport weather station and measures precipitation in tenths of a millimeter.

 ------------------------------------------------------------------------